Ramgree/enterprise_integration_systems/homework_one/README.md

 * Made the docker compose, but no tests yet

-* No integration tests done
+* I guesss we've done more or less all integration tests?

 ### Task 4